willgarcia/rotc/06-k8s-servicemesh/06-01-featuretoggles/README.md

 The examples are based on the istio setup guide.

 * Istio uses the [VirtualService](https://istio.io/docs/reference/config/networking/virtual-service/) component to handle traffic management.
-* Routing rules are defined in the [VirtualService](https://istio.io/docs/reference/config/networking/virtual-service/).
+* Routing rules can be defined in a [VirtualService](https://istio.io/docs/reference/config/networking/virtual-service/).
 A routing rule contains a [Match condition](https://istio.io/docs/reference/config/networking/virtual-service/#HTTPMatchRequest) and an action
 * Traffic can be routed based on:
   * A URI
   * Http Methods